graphql-aspnet/graphql-aspnet.github.io/docs/advanced/directives.md

 The following properties are available to all directive action methods:

 -   `this.DirectiveTarget` - The `ISchemaItem` or `IDocumentPart` to which the directive is being applied.
 -   `this.Request` - The directive invocation request for the currently executing directive.
-Contains lots of advanced information just as execution phase, the directive type declared on the schema etc.
+Contains lots of advanced information such as execution phase, the directive type declared on the schema etc.

 ### Directive Arguments

 Directives may contain input arguments just like fields.
 However, its important to note that while a directive may declare multiple action methods for different locations to seperate your logic better, it is only a single entity in the schema.
 As a result, ALL action methods must share a common signature.
-The runtime will throw an exception while creating your schema if the signatures of each action method differ.
+The runtime will throw an exception while creating your schema if the signatures of the action methods differ.

 ```csharp
     public class MyValidDirective : GraphDirective